vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

+[ Design Bug Fix ][ Post list Slider (Pro) ] Fixed an issue where post list did not have consistent heights.
 [ Design Bug Fix ][ VK Button ] Fixed an issue where the text of a button with an icon was dropping in a column.
 Reset the word-break property to its initial value for better compatibility in Firefox.

 = 1.92.0 =